You are here

 Whereas this site mainly focuses on masculinity-femininity as it pertains to beauty in women, it is also interested in promoting overall high aesthetic standards among female models and beauty pageant contestants.
 This post addresses some anthropological data on the proportions of a beautiful backside in white women, pertaining to both masculinity-femininity and other aspects; data on non-white women were not available at the time of this posting.
 The data shown below can be used to describe with some precision why the backsides of high-fashion models are typically seen as unattractive, even pathetic, by most people, with the notable exception of gay fashion designers.

 The report below was written by Ramon Cuenca-Guerra and Jorge Quezada, and was published online by the journal Aesthetic Plastic Surgery on Oct 26, 2004.
-Beautification of the buttocks often requires liposuction (removing excess fat tissue in a given region); the reader may wish to compare liposuction costs.
+Beautification of the buttocks often requires liposuction (removing excess fat tissue in a given region).

 What Makes Buttocks Beautiful?
 A Review and Classification of the Determinants of Gluteal Beauty and the Surgical Techniques to Achieve Them